 Docker is lighter and faster than a virtual machine, but it can only be run on platforms that support docker.
 Virtual machines are more heavyweight but can be run on any platform with a hypervisor.

 Docker can be run on any platform that supports docker, while VMs require a hypervisor.
 This makes docker more portable than a virtual machine and makes it less resource intensive.

 Docker can also run on top of a virtual machine, making it possible to use the best of both technologies.
 Read ahead to know more about Docker and VM to decide which virtualisation option is the right fit for your application hosting needs:

-A virtual machine (VMs) are full-fledged, isolated operating systems that run on top of a physical host operating system.
+Virtual machine (VMs) are full-fledged, isolated operating systems that run on top of a physical host operating system.
 VMs have all the same capabilities as physical machines, including the ability to run multiple applications and processes simultaneously.

-A virtual machine is more heavyweight than docker containers, but they offer more flexibility and can be run on any platform with a hypervisor like vmware with its own independent operating system and better overall security as it runs on its stand alone operating system.
+A virtual machine is more heavyweight than docker containers, but they offer more flexibility and can be run on any platform with a hypervisor like VMware with its own independent operating system and better overall security as it runs on its stand-alone operating system.